mozanunal/mozanunal.github.io/source/_posts/img2sh.md

 ### Images

 In digital word, images are made of pixels.
 Pixel is the smallest part of the image which can contain only one color.
-Variety of the pixel is changed with the
+Color changes with the pixel intensity values.
+To keep it simple, I added a grayscale image to illustrate the pixel concept.
+It is a quite low resolution, grayscale image.
+Pixel values are showed the following image.
+Pixel intensity values are changing with how far the pixel value close to black or white.

 ![](/images/pixel.png)

+Colored images are basically works with same concept.
+The difference is colored images are usually indicated with 3 different pixel values which are red, blue and green.
+By this method the porpotion of these color intensity

 ### Colors in terminal
 How coloring mechanism works in the terminal should be figured out.